Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     **Using Quantum Instance**

-    The QuantumInstance interface allowed to configure measurement error mitigation settings such as the method, the matrix refresh period or the mitigation pattern.
+    The ``QuantumInstance`` interface allowed the configuration of measurement error mitigation settings such as the method, the matrix refresh period or the mitigation pattern.
 This configuration is no longer available in the primitives interface.